lfarroco/verbo-lang/test/guild/routes.md

 - `/locations`
 - `/locations/{id}`

-The following endpoints allow interacting with the relationships:
+The following endpoints are used for interactions:

 - `/heroes/{id}/items` - Get all items for a hero.
 - `/heroes/{id}/items/{itemId}` - Add an item to a hero.